elastic/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 ```

 ## Spinning up an Elasticsearch Cluster
-Get started with **Elastic Cloud on Azure** from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/elastic.ec-azure) using your existing Azure account.
+Get started with **Elastic on Azure** from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/elastic.ec-azure) using your existing Azure account.
 This provides integrated billing and stress free management.

-Please refer to the [How to Deploy Elastic Cloud on Microsoft Azure](https://cloudblogs.microsoft.com/opensource/2020/10/21/how-to-deploy-elastic-cloud-microsoft-azure) for the steps to deploy Elastic on Azure with the exception of using the Sample Data - we will instead use our own data.
+Please refer to the [How to Deploy Elastic Cloud on Microsoft Azure](https://cloudblogs.microsoft.com/opensource/2020/10/21/how-to-deploy-elastic-cloud-microsoft-azure) for the steps to deploy Elastic on Azure with the exception of using the Sample Data steps as we will instead be using our own data.

 You can name your new deployment **OpBeans** to help identify this setup.